ronaldoussoren/pyobjc/docs/apinotes/Foundation.rst

 ...........................................

-These classes are barely supported, interaction with the lowlevel AppleEvent machinery is not tested at all and probably doens't work.
+These classes are barely supported, interaction with the lowlevel AppleEvent machinery is not tested at all and probably doesn't work.

 Use the ScriptingBridge and/or the `appscript library`_ instead of this class.